 - Read insecticide product labels carefully.
 Look for acetamiprid, clothianidin, imidacloprid, and thiamethoxam as active ingredients.
 Avoid using neonicotinoid insecticides altogether.

 - If you really need a solution for pests or disease in your garden, buy or make organic products instead.

 - Ideally, raise your own plants from certified organic seeds and propagate from known organic gardens or sources.

-- Follow the tips on this website for creating a garden that supports a diversity of insects and work with nature to create balance and harmony and create a bee-friendly garden.
+- Follow the tips on this website for creating a garden that supports a diversity of insects and work with nature to create balance and harmony, grow more flowers and create a bee-friendly garden.